 The P-MRNRD has a biannual static groundwater level monitoring program (Water Level Program) to establish the baseline and to continue monitoring the groundwater levels in the aquifer areas of the P-MRNRD.
 Monitoring sites are illustrated on Map 17.
 Static groundwater level is the measured depth from the land surface to the top of the saturated aquifer materials when a well is not being pumped.
-Measurements for the Water Level Program are taken in numerous wells, primarily irrigation wells, through a landowner agreement.
+Measurements for the Water Level Program are taken in numerous wells-primarily irrigation wells-through a landowner agreement.
 Some individual wells in the Water Level Program have records of static water levels that date back to the mid-1970s.

 Several other agencies also measure and record static water levels.
 The UNL-CSD maintains a network of static water level monitoring locations throughout the state with some in the P-MRNRD.
 Map 18 provides an estimated depth to groundwater based on the UNL-CSD measurements.
 The Nebraska Department of Environmental Quality (NDEQ) measures or receives measurements of static water levels from a variety of sources related to water quality monitoring.
-Municipal water suppliers sometimes measure water levels away from pumping wells to determine potential impacts to the regional water levels from groundwater use.
+Groundwater Community Water Systems are required to measure their static water levels and calculate available drawdown not less than once per month from May 1 to September 30, and not less than quarterly from October 1 to April 30.
 The USGS typically measures static water levels as part of any groundwater quality sampling activity and records those static levels within their National Water Information System.
 The USGS also collects many sources of static groundwater levels, including the P-MRNRD Water Level Program measurements, for inclusion in the National Water Information System.

 Many of these sources of static groundwater level measurements were included in the USGS report (McGuire et al. 2012).
-Based on the results of the monitoring, there are no documented groundwater declines within the P-MRNRD.
+Based on the results of the latest monitoring compared against the average groundwater level over the period of record, there are currently no groundwater declines within the P-MRNRD.